Cultured Guru Logo

 Can you make this sauerkraut with red cabbage?

 Yes!
 Absolutely.
-You can also use red beets instead of golden beets to make a beautiful purple and red hue sauerkraut instead of golden, like I did here.
+You can also use red beets instead of golden beets to make beautiful purple-and-red-hued sauerkraut, as I did here.
 The only thing to note is that red cabbage has a tad more sugar than green cabbage, so your sauerkraut may be even more sour in the end.

 The key point is that red cabbage and beets are higher-FODMAP ingredients.
 This means there’s more sugar in the mix than with something like Jalapeno Sauerkraut.
 As long as you use the recommended amount of salt, keep everything submerged, and keep the lid clean, you shouldn’t have any issues.